wbdes30/Customer_Segmentation/README.md

-# BUSA3020
+# BUSA3020 Assignement
-Using Python to perform customer segmentation
+This project analysed the provided dataset on 2000 customers using Python, identified customer segments, and recommended marketing strategies.